naiquevin/emacs-config/README.md

   `after-init-hook`

 * Themes are added to `themes`.

+## System wide dependencies

+It's assumed that you have `virtualenv`, `virtualenvwrapper` and `leiningen` installed on the system.

+Apart from these, following dependencies are required to be installed:

+* jedi and epc (autocomplete): `sudo pip install jedi epc` (When working inside a virtualenv, these need to be installed inside the virtualenv even if they are already globally installed.)

+* flake8 (flycheck): `sudo pip install flake8`

 A lot of code has been borrowed from init files of various people on